This is the place where the product description will appear if a product has one.

 Key specs:

-Capturing this type of working boat footage takes more than just flying skill—it takes timing, coordination with the crew, and knowledge of marine traffic zones.
+Capturing this type of working boat footage takes more than just flying skill — it takes timing, coordination with the crew, and knowledge of marine traffic zones.
 That’s why it’s so uncommon to get this intimate view of a commercial fishing vessel in transit.

-This footage of the Arcturus feels like a tribute—not just to the ship, but to the people who work quietly, without fanfare, to keep our seafood markets full.
+This footage of the Arcturus feels like a tribute — not just to the ship, but to the people who work quietly, without fanfare, to keep our seafood markets full.

-🎥 From Alaskan processors to Pacific trawlers, it’s the best way to experience the wild seafood supply chain without leaving your house.
+Subscribe to Global Seafoods on YouTube for more behind-the-scenes footage, FPV drone captures, and close-up views of real working vessels.
+From Alaskan processors to Pacific trawlers, it’s the best way to experience the wild seafood supply chain without leaving your house.

 While the F/V Arcturus works the waters, you can enjoy the results at home.
 Try these popular, wild-caught selections from Global Seafoods:

-As the F/V Arcturus glides quietly through Shilshole Bay, framed in perfect light and tracked by drone, there’s a moment of stillness—a reminder that even the hardest-working ships deserve a second of peace.
+As the F/V Arcturus glides quietly through Shilshole Bay, framed in perfect light and tracked by drone, there’s a moment of stillness — a reminder that even the hardest-working ships deserve a second of peace.

-Captured from above but grounded in purpose, this video is more than a cool shot—it’s a visual thank-you to the vessels, crews, and companies keeping the seafood industry alive and thriving in the Pacific Northwest.
+Captured from above but grounded in purpose, this video is more than a cool shot — it’s a visual thank-you to the vessels, crews, and companies keeping the seafood industry alive and thriving in the Pacific Northwest.